SoftwareONE-SAP/meteor-crud/README.md

 });
 ```

 Like when using Connect, `next` can optionally be called with a single argument if you've decided that the request should generate an error response.
 At that point, the next matching error handler is run instead.
+Throwing an error triggers the same behaviour.

 ## Middleware